Questions about Common Grounds between Buddhism & Islam

-Participant: You have indicated there are many points in common between Buddhism and Islam, but can you also point out some of the big differences that you find, for instance regarding the issue of punishment?
+Participant: You have indicated there are many points in common between Buddhism and Islam, but can you also point out some of the big differences that you find, for instance, regarding the issue of punishment?

-I must say that the two sides have not been very diplomatic toward each other, if we look in the longer view of history – whether it’s Buddhism and Islam, or Buddhism and any other type of view.
+I must say that the two sides have not been very diplomatic toward each other, if we look in the longer view of history, whether it’s Buddhism and Islam, or Buddhism and any other type of view.
 They debated with each other often.
 There were debates in terms of which form of Buddhism the Tibetans would adopt.
 Genghis Khan also had a debate between the Buddhists and the Taoists and the Christians and so on, in terms of what he would follow.
-And although the texts usually report that the deepest philosophical view is actually the one which won, this is hardly believable.
+Although the texts usually report that the deepest philosophical view is actually the one which won, this is hardly believable.
 It seems as though they settled it mostly in terms of magical powers and who is the most powerful one.

-That’s a little bit of the history that I know, but traditionally the history hasn’t been very diplomatic at all on either side.
+That’s a little bit of the history that I know, but traditionally, the history hasn’t been very diplomatic at all on either side.

-When Muhammad revealed the Quran, obviously he had knowledge of the Bible before that, but is there any evidence that he had knowledge of Buddhism?
+When Muhammad revealed the Quran, obviously, he had knowledge of the Bible before that, but is there any evidence that he had knowledge of Buddhism?

 Were all the historical meetings between Buddhism and Islam fighting?